 Brucemore's Historic Landscape

-Brucemore's bucolic landscape- with its rolling yards, soaring trees, timber-lined pond, and stunning gardens- is more than a beautiful setting.
-It also exhibits over 120 years of history.
+Brucemore's bucolic landscape- with its rolling yards, soaring trees, timber-lined pond and stunning gardens- is more than a beautiful setting.
+It exhibits more than 130 years of history.

 Sinclair Era Landscape

 When Caroline Sinclair began building her home in 1884, the property was in the countryside beyond the city limits of Cedar Rapids.
 Timber, prairie, and farmland surrounded the estate.